MickeyKay/better-font-awesome/readme.txt

 This section describes how to install the plugin and get it working.

-1. Upload Font Awesome Icons to the /wp-content/plugins/ directory.
+1. Upload Better Font Awesome to the /wp-content/plugins/ directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. That's it!
 Now you can use 3 different methods (shortcode, HTML, TinyMCE) to insert Font Awesome icons, all outlined in the [Description](https://wordpress.org/plugins/better-font-awesome "Description") section.